ralphv/cinnamonjs/README.md

    'browser' - (mandatory) (string) The browser name
 ```
 ```
-'set.implicitwait' - set the implicitlyWait of the driver
+'set.implicitwait' - set the implicitlyWait (implicit timeout) of the driver

 * properties:
    'wait' - (mandatory) (number) The amount to wait for in milliseconds